KevincTulp/nearmap-python-api/README.md

 1.)
 Install the ["Standard Dependencies"](./install/README.md) or ["Standard + Advanced Analytics Libraries"](./install/advanced_analytics/README.md) using conda

 2.)
-Implement code in your script or jupyter notebook..
-Ensure scripts and notebooks are placed within the nearmap-api-python directory.

-3.)
 Access example implementation scripts for all API operations in the ["examples folder"](./examples)

 _** The current release of the Nearmap API for Python mainly supports synchronous API calls/operations.
 Asynchronous API calls and more advanced data download operations are continuously being added**_